miku/skate/README.md

 ## Performance notes

-* key extraction at about 40k/s, 2B docs would take 13h
+* key extraction with parallel jsoniter at about 130MB/s
 * having pipes in Go, on the shell or not at all seems to make little difference
-* using jsoniter, parallel decode is at around 50MB/s
+* having a large sort buffer is key, then using pipes, the default is 1K

 Note: need to debug performance at some point; e.g.